mamalito345/PathPilot_AI/README.md

 | WhatsApp Grubu- Ekran Görüntüsü 1 | WhatsApp Topluluğu- Ekran Görüntüsü 2
   - **Product Backlog URL:** https://miro.com/app/board/uXjVIicQLWg=/?share_link_id=476687804339 (Miro)
   - **Sprint Review:**
-    - Proje için Miro kurulumu yapıldı ve takım görev panosunu oluşturuldu.
+    - Miro was installed for the project and the team task board was created.
-    - Proje dosyasının ön hazırlığını yaptık ve proje üzerinde güncellemeler gerçekleştirdik.
+    - We prepared the project file and made updates to it.
-    - Uygulama adı konusunda karar vermekte zorlandık.
-'PathPilotAI' ve 'CAREERPATH' arasında çok kararsız kaldık ve takım adını  'PathPilotAI' proje ismini ise 'CAREERPATH' olarak seçtik ve markalaşmaya doğru bir adım daha attık.
+    - We had difficulty deciding on an application name.
+We were torn between 'PathPilotAI' and 'CAREERPATH', so we chose the team name 'PathPilotAI' and the project name 'CAREERPATH', taking another step towards branding.
-    - Renk paletine karar verememiş ve henüz logoyu tamamlamamıştık.
+    - We hadn't decided on a color palette and hadn't yet finalized the logo.
-    - Tuba İlhan Horuz tarafından logo ve slogan oluşturdu.
+    - Tuba İlhan Horuz created the logo and slogan.
-    - Melih Talha Aktaş tarafından WordPress kurulumunu ve tema seçimi yapıldı.
+    - Melih Talha Aktaş installed WordPress and selected the theme.
-    - Meslekler hakkında kullanılacak verilerin başlıca O*NET sitesinden toplanmasına karar verildi.
+    - It was decided that the data to be used about professions would be collected from the O*NET website.
-    - Halihazırda kullanılan kişilik testleri araştırıldı.
+    - We researched existing personality tests.

-Genel olarak, iyi bir sprint süreci geçirdiğimize inanıyoruz.
-Planladığımız gibi bir sprint süreci yaşadık.
-Takımımız sonradan kurulan bir takım olduğu için bir haftada tüm planlamamızı yapabilmek için her gün Google meet üzerinden toplantılar yaptık.
-Whatsapp grubumuzdan aktif olarak sürekli iletişim kurduk.
-Oluşturulan döküman ve çalışma dosyalarını yedeklemek amacıyla gruba ait bir WhatsApp topluluğu oluşturduk.
+Overall, we believe we had a good sprint process.
+The sprint process was as planned.
+Because our team was formed later, we held daily Google Meet meetings to complete all our planning within a week.
+We actively communicated through our WhatsApp group.
+We created a WhatsApp community for the group to back up documents and work files.

   - **Sprint Review Participants:** `Tuba İlhan Horuz`, `Duygu Başak Acar`, `Sude Nur Kömür`, `Melih Talha Bektaş`, `Saim Berk Akçeşme`
   - **Sprint Retrospective:**

-    - İkinci sprintte ekip toplantısında web sitesi için sadece Melih ve Sude Nur'un kod yazmasına karar verildi.
+    - At the team meeting in the second sprint, it was decided that only Melih and Sude Nur would write code for the website.

-    - İkinci sprintte `Docker` ortamının hazırlanması ve konteyner orkestrasyonu yapılmasına karar verdik.
+    - In the second sprint, we decided to prepare the Docker environment and perform container orchestration.

-    - İkinci sprintte `PostgreSQL` veritabanının kurulumu, yedekleme & rol ayarlarını yapacağız.
+    - In the second sprint, we will install the PostgreSQL database, perform backups, and configure roles.

-    - İkinci sprintte `WordPress`’de bulunan dinamik bölümler için özel `JavaScript` entegrasyonlarını yapacağız.
+    - In the second sprint, we will implement custom JavaScript integrations for dynamic sections in WordPress.

-    - İkinci sprintte Backend Python ortamı (FastAPI) + bağımlılık yönetimi yapılmasıa karar verildi.
+    - In the second sprint, we decided to implement a Backend Python environment (FastAPI) and dependency management.

-    - İkinci sprintte REST API köprüsü ve JWT tabanlı güvenli bağlantı kurulmasına karar verildi
+    - In the second sprint, we decided to establish a REST API bridge and a JWT-based secure connection.

-    - İkinci sprintte veri analizi için ilgili kütüphanelerin `(Pandas & NumPy)` kurulumuna karar verildi.
+    - In the second sprint, we decided to install the relevant libraries (Pandas & NumPy) for data analysis.

-    - İkinci sprintte `scikit-learn & XGBoost` kurulumu ve örnek meslek öneri modeli geliştirilmesine karar verildi.
+    - In the second sprint, we decided to install scikit-learn & XGBoost and develop a sample career recommendation model.

-    - İkinci sprintte derin öğrenme ortamı oluşturmak için `TensorFlow & PyTorch` kullanılmasına karar verildi.
+    - It was decided to use `TensorFlow & PyTorch` to create a deep learning environment in the second sprint.

-    - İkinci sprintte kişilik analizi için kullanılacak olan teste karar verilerek NLP skorlayıcı entegrasyonu yapılmasına karar verildi.
+    - In the second sprint, it was decided to implement the test to be used for personality analysis and integrate an NLP scorer.

-    - İkinci sprintte WP User Manager  Ultimate Member eklentisi kurulumuna karar verildi.
+    - In the second sprint, it was decided to install the WP User Manager Ultimate Member plugin.

-    - İkinci sprintte `Google reCAPTCHA + WP 2FA` güvenlik eklentileri eklenmesine karar verildi.
+    - In the second sprint, it was decided to add the Google reCAPTCHA + WP 2FA security plugins.

-    - İkinci sprintte uygulama girişleri için `Nextend Social Login` sosyal giriş ayarı yapılmasına karar verildi.
+    - In the second sprint, it was decided to configure Next Social Login for application logins.

-    - İkinci sprintte kişiye özel içerik için `ACF + Custom Post Type` yapılandırması yapılmasına karar verildi.
+    - In the second sprint, it was decided to configure ACF + Custom Post Type for personalized content.

-    - İkinci sprint sonunda uygulamanın en az %50'sinin bitmesine kararlaştırıldı.
+    - It was decided that the application would be at least 50% complete by the end of the second sprint.